-8.3.4.
-TECHNOLOGY ACQUISITIONS (RFO)
+9.3.4.
+Technology Acquisitions

 A Request for Offers (RFO) is a formal solicitation issued by CVCOG to invite suppliers, contractors, or service providers to submit offers for a specific project, product, or service.
 The RFO typically includes detailed descriptions of the requirements, objectives, and criteria for evaluation, and seeks competitive offers from vendors.
 While RFOs can be used for various types of procurements, they are often employed specifically for technology-related acquisitions.
-Unlike a Request for Proposals (RFP), which often involves a detailed evaluation of multiple factors beyond cost, an RFO generally focuses on receiving offers that provide the best value based on a combination of price and specified criteria.
+Unlike an RFP, which often involves a detailed evaluation of multiple factors beyond cost, an RFO generally focuses on receiving offers that provide the best value based on a combination of price and specified criteria.
 The RFO process aims to ensure that the organization selects the most suitable offer that meets its technological needs and objectives.